silviamaggi/smd-com/_posts/2016-10-16-girl-town-exhibition.md

 ---
 layout: post
-title: GIRL TOWN – Celebrating the Culture of the Female in the 21st Century – Exhibition
+title: GIRL TOWN Exhibition – Celebrating the culture of the female in the 21st century
 featured-post: false
 categories: Photography
 tags: